paulogil93/ionic-facebook-login/README.md

 # ionic-facebook-login
-This is a small tutorial on how to get Facebook Login on Ionic.
+This is a small tutorial on how to get Facebook Login working on Ionic.